 This dark comedy imagines what might happen if, yielding to the low-cost labor needs of manufacturers and fast food giants, the United States had tried to absorb “humanized” bears into its population of the early 21st century.
 Its protagonist, the bookish Jimmy Bear, is a second-generation assimilate and a joker on whom humans tend to project their fears, prejudices, and desires.
 The ultimate outsider, Jimmy faces the constant threat of harassment, confinement, and exile to a wilderness he has never known and fears.

 Charlie Higgins, his human companion, is a working-class guy with a latent allergy to bears.
 His instant wealth and freedom from work is a source of shame, best forgotten in a drink.
-His drinking costs him his relationship with Jolene, a woman he loves, and eventually puts him on a collision course with his dear friend Jimmy Bear.
+His drinking costs him his relationship with Jolene, a woman he loves, and eventually puts him on a deadly course to rescue Jimmy Bear.

 Why and How I Wrote a Barely Human